-On this day in 1951, a hero is born in San Antonio, Texas.
-Miguel Keith would go on to attend high school in Nebraska, but he’d leave school by December 1968.
-He wanted to join the Marine Corps Reserve!
+On this day in 1970, a hero engages in an action that would earn him the Medal of Honor.
+Miguel Keith left high school in December 1968, thinking that he’d join the Marine Corps Reserve.
 By May 1969, he was a member of the regular Marine Corps.

 He would serve for just one year.